Riverside vs Zoom

 Pricing Comparison

-Riverside pricing starts at $15/mo with a free tier available.
-Zoom pricing starts at $13.33/mo with a free tier available.
+Riverside starts at $15/mo with a free tier.
+Zoom starts at $13.33/mo with a free tier.

-Zoom cons: 40-minute limit on free tier, Can be expensive for small teams, Security concerns in early versions.
+**Zoom** - Strengths: Most reliable video platform, Easy to join meetings, Feature-rich for all use cases, Strong mobile apps, Excellent webinar capabilities - Drawbacks: 40-minute limit on free tier, Can be expensive for small teams, Security concerns in early versions, Resource-intensive on older devices

 Frequently Asked Questions